dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 identification, as opposed to passwords (or other secrets).
 Convenient, yes, but biometrics are _public_, not private.
 They are usernames, not passwords.
 You can't change them.
 Imagine someone scans your face and has deep insight into all your finances.
-That's a problem, since changing your face is ... difficult.
+That's a problem, since changing your face is ... difficult.[^fn-ccc]

 I agree with Will that people who write software should abide by something like the Hippocratic oath. ["Primum non nocere."][hippocratic]
 First, do no harm.